New Jersey Workplace Accident Attorney

 When Occupational Safety and Health Administration (OSHA) and other work site regulations are violated, we will unearth evidence and build a solid case for your best possible outcome.

-Attorney Jack Hoyt is a certified civil trial attorney through the New Jersey Supreme Court.
+Dover attorney Jack Hoyt is a certified civil trial attorney through the New Jersey Supreme Court.
 We’ll help you understand your rights, legal options and best possible strategy to secure the maximum compensation you deserve.

 Se habla español.